AI-Hypercomputer/tpu-recipes/training/ironwood/README.md

 # Training Recipes for Ironwood TPU

 The training recipes contained in this folder are optimized for Ironwood TPU.
-Here is a summary of the included.
+Here is a summary of the included recipes.

 | <div style="width:100px;">Model ID</div> | Number of chips | GBS | Sequence length | Precision | Step time (seconds) | TFLOPs/sec/chip | Tokens/sec/chip |
 |-----------------|--------------------|--------------|--------------------------|--------------------|-------------|--------------|-----------------------|